mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/insurance-cost-prediction.md

 ![](https://github.com/kinkusuma/mindsdb/blob/add-regression-tutorial-sql/docs/mindsdb-docs/docs/assets/sql/tutorials/insurance-cost-prediction/show-predictor-isurance-sql.png)

-If the model is finished, it will look like this.
-The model has been created! and the accuracy is 75%, you can still increasing the accuracy by cleaning the data, or doing some data wrangling techniques.
+If the predictor is ready, it will look like this.
+The model has been created and trained!
+The reported accuracy is 75%.
+If you want to have more control over the model, head to lightwood.io to see how that can be customized.

 ## Create the prediction